Volunteers

 A: We do not offer clinical shadowing or observership opportunities, and our volunteer positions do not meet the requirements of professional internships.
 The Volunteer Program offers volunteer opportunities only.

-A: We can provide a letter of verification for volunteers once they have completed approximately 6 months or 100 hours of volunteer service.
+A: We can provide a letter of verification for volunteers once they have completed approximately 12 months and 150 hours of volunteer service.

-A: WCH’s current COVID-19 protocols include mandatory vaccination for physicians, staff and volunteers; universal masking; and physical distancing guidelines.
-We also strongly encourage excellent hand hygiene and require staff and volunteers to stay at home when sick or symptomatic.
+A: WCH’s current COVID-19 protocols include mandatory vaccination for physicians, staff and volunteers, masking, and physical distancing where applicable.
+We also strongly encourage excellent hand hygiene and require volunteers to stay at home when sick or symptomatic.

-There are many reasons to volunteer at WCH, but also many benefits:
+There are many reasons to volunteer at WCH and also many benefits:

 • Gain valuable experience in the healthcare industry in a variety of roles